-Get and liaise closely with the contractor on how it will work in practice.
-Don't be afraid to ask hard questions about how the new facilities can be opened up to the community and who will be responsible, and to discuss the benefits to all involved.
-33
+Get Be sure from the start that you know what you are likely to get out of the contract and liaise closely with the contractor on how it will work in practice.
+Don't be afraid to ask hard questions about how the new facilities can be opened up to the community and who will be responsible, and to discuss the benefits to all involved. ??